-Yet, I sleep cold, so I take a sleeping bag that is about 10 degrees warmer than what I need, and as everyone hangs out in their wind shirts on summer nights, before heading for their tents/tarps, I sit around chatting, looking like a giant down puffball.
+Yet, I sleep cold, so I take a sleeping bag about 10 degrees warmer than I need, and as everyone hangs out in their wind shirts on summer nights before heading for their tents/tarps, I sit around chatting, looking like a giant down puffball.

 Retro Layers on My Upcoming Colorado Trail Hike

-On this upcoming hike in Colorado, I’m taking very few new layers.
-I’m taking my 10-year-old Marmot Wind shirt and my sunhat that has about ten holes in it since it also makes an excellent fire and stove mitt when moving my cooking pot.
+I’m taking very few new layers on this upcoming hike in Colorado.
+Instead, I’m taking my 10-year-old Marmot Wind shirt and my sunhat that has about ten holes in it since it also makes an excellent fire and stove mitt when moving my cooking pot.

 My socks have been around a few years, which might explain the blisters, and my Exofficio hiking shirt, well, I don’t even remember when I bought that.

 I think I bought My Exofficio shirt when they sold two different styles.
-Now they are quite trendy and far more attractive.
+Now they are pretty trendy and far more attractive.

 My hands will be sporting a relatively new pair of waterproof glove liners by Manzella that I found on the sale rack at REI.
 They are light and challenging, and I’ve not been able to find anything else like them anywhere, so they will probably eventually fall into the ratty category also, or as I always counter with, “WELL WORN, not RATTY.”

-As I said, I have to have pockets, so I have the ordinary khaki hiking shorts.
+As I said, I have to have pockets, so I have ordinary khaki hiking shorts.
 I put my maps, knife, money, ID, etc., in them.
-I’ve never kept these things in my pack since I can be a little absent-minded sometimes about where I leave the pack when grocery shopping, waiting on rides, taking trailside “breaks,” hitching, etc. I have pockets on the hip belt of my pack, but I inevitably need more room.
+I’ve never kept these things in my pack since I can be a little absent-minded sometimes about where I leave the club when grocery shopping, waiting on rides, taking trailside “breaks,” hitching, etc. I have pockets on my pack’s hip belt, but I inevitably need more room.

-If it rains, I have a lightweight pair of Montbell rain pants that are tiny and pack down to nothing.
+If it rains, I have a lightweight pair of tiny Montbell rain pants that pack down to nothing.
 I don’t think they sell them anymore, but what they have now is probably even lighter.

 Another special mention to my new Light Heart rain jacket that I already discussed in this post.
 I look forward to some good torrential downpours to give it a fair shakedown.

 Finally, my very delicate feet.
-I’ve tried every sock made since I am blister prone.
+I’ve tried every sock made since I am blister-prone.
 I tried liners, and they made no difference.
-I had success with Injinji (socks with toes), but I kept getting holes around the seams.
+I succeeded with Injinji (socks with toes), but I kept getting holes around the seams.
 Darn Tough socks are good, and I love their service.
-I could go on and on about many other brands, but ultimately I came back to Smart Wool.
-They are a reasonable price, last forever, and I always seem to find them on sale.
+I could go on and on about many other brands, but ultimately, I returned to Smart Wool.
+They are reasonably priced, last forever, and I always seem to find them on sale.